sthiede/Comparative_Genomics/day3_morning/README.md

 cd /scratch/micro612w16_fluxod/username/day3_morn
 put mauve_ECII_outgroup

+OR

+scp ~/Desktop/Abau_mauve/mauve_ECII_outgroup username@flux-xfer.engin.umich.edu:/scratch/micro612w16_fluxod/username/day3_morn

 ```

 >ii.
 Convert alignment to fasta format

 Mauve produces alignments in .xmfa format (use less to see what this looks like), which is not compatible with other programs we want to use.
-We will use the custom script convert_msa_format.pl to change the alignment to fasta format
+We will use a custom script convert_msa_format.pl to change the alignment format to fasta format

 ```

+Now run this command in day3_morn folder:

 perl convert_msa_format.pl -i mauve_ECII_outgroup -o mauve_ECII_outgroup.fasta -f fasta -c

 ```

 ## Perform some DNA sequence comparisons and phylogenetic analysis in [APE](http://ape-package.ird.fr/), an R package